Meet 5 women who manage other people’s wealth

 Many of us remember falling while learning to ride a bicycle.
 But that’s how most of us learnt it.
 Financial planners constantly remind us that, similarly, it’s okay to make mistakes even in managing your own money.
 It’s okay to fail and fall.
 But that should not deter us from continuing to manage our money.

 Supriya Rathi, Director and Principal Officer, Anand Rathi Insurance Brokers Pvt Ltd, had started investing her money on her own sometime around 1995-96.
-During her post graduation years, she had began taking a keen interest in equities.
-She started by reading books and newspapers on stocks investing.
+During her post-graduation years, she had begun taking a keen interest in equities.
+She started by reading books and newspapers on stock investments.
 But she made losses soon, because equity markets fell on the back of the South-East Asian financial crisis.
 This investment decision turned out to be a mistake, but it was still an exciting learning experience for her.
 She was not discouraged by it and did not give up.

 #Mantra: Avoid investing in exotic investment schemes.

-If it’s too good to be true, it probably is.
-That’s the biggest financial advice from Arpita Vinay, executive director at Centrum Wealth Management.
+Many investors expect magic with their investments, when there is no scope for any such an outcome.
+That’s the simple and straight-forward financial advice from Arpita Vinay, Executive director at Centrum Wealth Management.
 Arpita says that there are some investment opportunities out there that, at first glance, look tempting enough to make you invest in them.
-But when make investments without understanding the risks that such products come with, you could end up making big losses.
-Structured products and alternate investment funds are just some glaring examples.
+When you make investments without understanding the basic underlying construct and therefore the risks that such products come with, you could end up making big losses.

-Structured products are meant for the relatively sophisticated investors.
-Similarly, many peer-to-peer platforms advertise themselves as investment platforms where people can lend and expect to ‘earn high returns’ by way of interest rates that they get to earn.
-At Moneycontrol, we’ve always advised people to not treat P2P platforms as investment platforms.
+There are some products that are probably meant only for the relatively ‘sophisticated’ investor.
+They require a high degree of familiarity, knowledge and experience and can be based on certain views and assumptions.
+Any change of context can lead to very different outcomes and these can come as a rude surprise for the uninitiated investor.

 Arpita says, “It takes very little time for exotic investment schemes to become crazily toxic.
-Anything that doubles overnight can harm overnight.”
+Anything that promises to double overnight can harm overnight.”
+In the past few years, many people put their money in products and schemes that they did not fully understand.
+Things were not questioned when the going was good, but when the context changed, people realised that these fads weren’t quite the investment opportunity that was suitable for them.

-In the past two years, many people put their money in crypto currencies like bitcoins.
-Things went off well as long as bitcoin prices went up.
-But after the crash, when the Indian government came down hard, people realised that bitcoins weren’t quite the investment opportunity they thought it was.
+The world of investments is becoming more and more complex.
+Investing time and effort in understanding markets and products is not only interesting but can also be very rewarding.
+It is always a good idea to seek professional help while making one’s investment journey.

 Nisreen Mamaji, CFP – Founder and CEO, MoneyWorks FA